zxlim/ICT1003-TEP/README.md

 - [Soil Moisture Sensor Wireling](https://tinycircuits.com/collections/wireling-sensors/products/moisture-sensor-wireling)
 - Raspberry Pi 3

-*Note: All additional sensors were bought from [official distributors](https://tinycircuits.com/pages/https-tinycircuits-com-pages-our-distributors) (Mouser, DigiKey).
+All additional sensors were bought from [official local distributors](https://tinycircuits.com/pages/https-tinycircuits-com-pages-our-distributors) (Mouser, DigiKey).

 # License and Copyright Information
 This project is an assignment submission for the fulfillment of the module ICT1003 Computer Organisation and Architecture.